-(e) where data are missing or unavailable the treatment is conservative.

-18.6 The PRA expects that an IPRE rating system will only be compliant if a firm is able to demonstrate the following in respect of its treatment of interest rate risk (IRR):

-- (a) IRR is included as a relevant risk driver (unless the portfolio is exclusively hedged); - (b) the way in which interest rate risk is included in the deal rating is intuitive with respect to model philosophy;(1) and - (c) the model rates deals where IRR is hedged by the firm differently from deals where IRR is unhedged and the magnitude of the difference in these ratings is intuitive.

-18.7 The PRA expects that an IPRE rating system will only be compliant if a firm is able to demonstrate the following in respect of its treatment of refinance risk:

-- (a) refinance risk is included as a relevant risk driver (unless the portfolio contains only amortising loans); - (b) the model rates interest only and amortising deals differently in the final year and that the magnitude of the difference in these ratings is intuitive; - (c) given the time horizon associated with IRB estimates (ie twelve months) the refinance risk could have a zero weight until the deal enters its final year for point in time models;(2) and - (d) the firm is able to report by borrowers that have previously had a distressed restructuring unlikeliness to pay indicator (even if they are now performing) by number, EAD and risk-weighted assets (RWA).
+- (b) the transformation of ratings into non-rent payment probability is intuitive;1 - (c) selection of parameter values and/or distributions, and their impact on deal ratings, is well supported and intuitive; - (d) impact on the deal rating is intuitive for such features as: type of building, geographical location and building quality; and - (e) where data are missing or unavailable the treatment is conservative. - 18.6 The PRA expects that an IPRE rating system will only be compliant if a firm is able to demonstrate the following in respect of its treatment of interest rate risk (IRR): - (a) IRR is included as a relevant risk driver (unless the portfolio is exclusively hedged); - (b) the way in which IRR is included in the deal rating is intuitive with respect to model philosophy; and - (c) the model rates deals where IRR is hedged by the firm differently from deals where IRR is unhedged and the magnitude of the difference in these ratings is intuitive. - 18.7 The PRA expects that an IPRE rating system will only be compliant if a firm is able to demonstrate the following in respect of its treatment of refinance risk: - (a) refinance risk is included as a relevant risk driver (unless the portfolio contains only amortising loans); - (b) the model rates interest only and amortising deals differently in the final year and that the magnitude of the difference in these ratings is intuitive; - (c) given the time horizon associated with IRB estimates (ie twelve months) the refinance risk could have a zero weight until the deal enters its final year for point in time models; and - (d) the firm is able to report by borrowers that have previously had a distressed restructuring unlikeliness to pay indicator (even if they are now performing) by number, EAD and risk-weighted assets (RWA).